sparktsang/sparktsang.github.io/_posts/vulture-and-witness.md

 He spoke of Vietnam, of his smarter, more ambitious strategy to freelance, to build his own empire.
 And how that very ambition became his crime.
 How the local dance community saw him not as a talent, but as a "phenomenon," a threat to be neutralized.
 He described the world of gatekeepers, of unwritten rules, where access is granted not based on merit, but on how they *feel* about you.

 I listened, completely absorbed.
-I was no longer just a traveler; I was a chronicler, an archaeologist of a modern-day tragedy.
+I was no longer just a traveller; I was a chronicler, an archaeologist of a modern-day tragedy.
 His story was raw, powerful, a testament to the struggle of an individual against invisible, insurmountable systems.

 As our hour-long conversation wound down, I was buzzing with a kind of creative adrenaline.
 "This is such a story full of blood and flesh," I began, the English translation coming out clumsy, almost grotesque.
 I immediately corrected myself.
 "I mean, it's full of literary value," I finished, trying to convey my deep gratitude for his trust.
 He smiled, and we said our goodbyes.
 I promised to be available if he needed any more help with his website.